Atom Eve: Invincible

 During her adolescence, Eve discovered her powers and decided to use them for good.
 She adopted the superhero identity of Atom Eve and joined the Teen Team, a group of young superheroes.
 Her abilities allowed her to transmute objects, enabling her to perform feats such as transforming one substance into another and healing injuries by rearranging molecular structures.

 Eve's partnership with fellow superhero Invincible (Mark Grayson) evolved over time from comrades-in-arms to a deep romantic relationship.
 Their bond faced numerous challenges, including battles against formidable foes and personal struggles.
 Eventually, they married and had a daughter named Terra, balancing their responsibilities as parents with their duties as superheroes.

 Eventually, she breaks her previous mental limits and her powers are bolstered to nigh-omnipotent levels, though she retains the discipline to not utilize it on other beings.
 Breaking her limits allows her to match Mark's Viltrumite powers, and grow back her leg years after losing it.
 Sick of Earth after the utopian reign of Robot renders crime obsolete, she and Mark move to an alien planet with their daughter.
 After Mark is sent to an alternate past for years, Eve moves on and begins dating again, raising their daughter alone; on Mark's return, she joins him in facing off against the children of former Viltrumite leader Thragg, before Mark assumes his throne as Emperor Markus Grayson I of the Viltrumite Empire, Emperor of the Universe, with Eve as his Empress Consort.

-Decades later, on Eve's deathbed, she suddenly rejuvenates to her youth, and realises she is immortal, and so can be with Mark until the end of his multiple-millennia-long lifespan.
+Decades later, on Eve's deathbed, she suddenly rejuvenates to her youth, and realises she is immortal, and so can be with Mark forever due to his eternal longevity.
 500 years later, Eve lounges as Mark thinks back fondly on his father's words of "What will you have after 500 years?".